GabeScott/standard-works-vault/General Conference/2000 April - “Thou Shalt Give Heed unto All His Words”.md

 # “Thou Shalt Give Heed unto All His Words”

-*By L. Tom Perry - Of the Quorum of the Twelve Apostles*
+By Elder L. Tom Perry - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2000 General Conference*

+>*The continued expansion of technology will only bring the messages to us. … \[But it is\] the challenge of each individual and family … to internalize the messages of the gospel.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2000/04/thou-shalt-give-heed-unto-all-his-words?lang=eng)